the-linck/PHP-Server-Request/readme.md

 These methods from Javascript's [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object are implemented:

 * **catch**(callable *$rejected*) : *self*
-Runs an error handler callback and return this HttpResponse for chaining
+Runs an error handler callback and return this \Http\Response for chaining
 * **finally**(callable *$settled*) : void
 Runs a handler callback, no matter the status of the response, does not allow chaining
 * **then**(callable *$fulfilled*, [callable *$rejected*]) : *self*
-Runs a succes handler callback and, optionally error handler callback, returning this HttpResponse for chaining
+Runs a succes handler callback and, optionally error handler callback, returning this \Http\Response for chaining

 >***Notice:** due to PHP's synchronous nature, you should call Response->catch() before Response->then() to deal with errors.*